The Appeal and Reality of Recycling LoRAs with Adaptive Merging: Realistic Evaluation of Adaptive Merging

 To analyze whether merging recycled LoRAs improves over zero-shot prompting of the base model, we run merging on recycled LoRAs both with and without the target-task LoRA in the pool, reporting the percentage improvement relative to zero-shot prompting.
 The raw average downstream task performance by method is found in \cref{tab:avg-task-performance-methods}.

-As \cref{fig:hf-abs-improvement-vs-base} shows, compared to the base model, adaptive merging using recycled LoRAs can achieve notable improvement on many downstream tasks.
-Non-adaptive merging methods that use fixed uniform coefficients underperform adaptive methods that tune merging coefficients.
+As \cref{fig:hf-abs-improvement-vs-base} shows, compared to the base model, adaptive merging using recycled LoRAs can achieve notable improvement on many downstream tasks. \textbf{Non-adaptive merging methods} that use fixed uniform coefficients underperform adaptive methods that tune merging coefficients.
+Substituting the randomly selected LoRAs with evaluation-based LoRAs fails to close this gap (\cref{appendix:non-adaptive-ablation}).
 Simple averaging over all LoRAs performs notably worse than selecting 30 LoRAs at random, indicating that even though there is no computational obstacle to including all LoRAs, doing so is counterproductive.
 As another outlier, TIES shows minimal improvement over the prompting baseline.
 Through extensive hyperparameter search on TIES (pruning percentage and per-LoRA weight), we find that performance using recycled LoRAs is highly sensitive to hyperparameter choices and LoRA composition, and its best hyperparameter setting still underperforms other methods.
 We suspect TIES, originally designed for full fine-tuning, is difficult to apply to LoRA-trained models.
 A large number of LoRAs from unknown sources further exacerbates the challenge.
-See \cref{appendix:merging-method-implementation} for details.
-LoraHub is slightly less performant than other adaptive merging methods; its gradient-free tuning or coarser granularity may explain this gap.
+See \cref{appendix:merging-method-implementation} for further discussion.
+Among \textbf{adaptive merging methods}, LoraHub is slightly less performant than others; its gradient-free tuning or coarser granularity may explain this gap.
 Given that our exploration also highlights the effect of granularity in this scenario, we hypothesize the latter is primarily responsible.

 Including the target-task LoRA improves performance for most methods.
 It bridges the gap between LoraHub and other adaptive merging methods, but doesn't affect $\pi$-Tuning or TIES merging meaningfully.